tauorus/it-talent-056-accessapp/AccessApp Project/Readme.md

 ## Data Model
 >This folder contains Data Model Files for AccessApp (Data Model)

+## LandingPage
+>This folder contains the landing page Files for AccessApp (Landing Page)

 ## Wireframes Html
 >This folder contains Prototype Files for AccessApp (Wireframes)